 Mother Marianne had helped one last patient.

 Smith finally left the hospital in January of 2006.
 "I had never heard of Mother Marianne before this, but all those prayers with the help of God and Mother Marianne's intercession, I survived," Smith said.
-"I'm still flabbergasted."
+"I'm still flabbergasted."'You are our miracle'